O (Damien Rice album)

 O is the debut studio album by Irish musician Damien Rice, originally released on 1 February 2002, in Ireland and in the United Kingdom.
-The album is dedicated to Rice's friend Mic Christopher, who died of a head injury in 2001.
+The album is dedicated to Rice's friend Mic Christopher, a musician who died of a head injury shortly before the album's release at the end of 2001.

 Background

 Damien Rice was previously a member of the band Juniper, and upon its disbandment due to changes in creative direction, he took a sabbatical in rural Italy before returning to Ireland.
 He would meet with his second cousin, composer David Arnold who was impressed upon hearing Rice's songs and sent Rice's demo to music publishers to no success.
 Frustrated, Arnold worked with Rice to set up recording equipment for a home studio to make the album independently.
 He describes receiving a $500 loan from his father that would be forgiven on completion of the album.
 The recording process included opera singers, Gregorian chants, and a heavy influence from Lisa Hannigan, at the time Rice's personal and professional partner.

 Rice wanted to release the album without the backing of a major record label, believing if he signed such a deal it would compromise his future work, forcing him to move in directions he did not wish to.
 The album was released as "CD-sized hardcover book filled with personal artwork, lyrics, and photos."
 In 2003, it would get distribution support from Vector Records for the global release, a then-newly established label focused on independent artists.

 He later described his motivation as wanting "to forget about everybody else and make the next record that we're making just for ourselves again, because there's something about being in a space where you're not thinking of other people.
 You're just in a moment creating music and emotion and in a space with people you feel comfortable with.
 And that for me is the essence of what it is that we've done and what it is we do."